ritupravakar/Computer-Networks-CS53-Multipath-based-Opportunistic-Routing-Scheme-for-Large-scale-Wireless-Sensor/README.md

-Transmission mechanism using opportunistic routing and multipath routing in order to improve end to end transmission reliability using bifurcation for large scale wireless networks
+Transmission mechanism using opportunistic routing and multipath routing in order to improve end to end transmission reliability using bifurcation for large scale wireless networks.

 Project Report